IndigoUnited/node-request-progress/README.md

 var request = require('request');
 var progress = require('request-progress');

-// Note that the options argument is optional progress(request('http://google.com/doodle.png'), {
+// The options argument is optional so you can omit it progress(request('http://google.com/doodle.png'), {
     throttle: 2000,                    // Throttle the progress event to 2000ms, defaults to 1000ms
     delay: 1000,                       // Only start to emit after 1000ms delay, defaults to 0ms
     lengthHeader: 'x-transfer-length'  // Length header to use, defaults to content-length })
 .on('progress', function (state) {
-    console.log('received size in bytes', state.received);
-    // The properties bellow can be null if response does not contain
+    // The state is an object that looks like this:
+    // {
+    //     percent: 0.5,              // Overall percent between 0 to 1
+    //     speed: 554732,             // The download speed in bytes/sec
+    //     size: {
+    //         total: 90044871,       // The total payload size in bytes
+    //         transferred: 27610959  // The transferred payload size in bytes
+    //     },
+    //     time: {
+    //         elapsed: 36.2356,      // The total elapsed seconds since the start (3 decimals)
+    //         remaining: 81.4032     // The remaining seconds to finish (3 decimals)
+    //     }
-    // the content-length header
+    // }
-    console.log('total size in bytes', state.total);
-    console.log('percent', state.percent);
-    console.log('eta', state.eta);
+    console.log('progress', state);
 })
 .on('error', function (err) {
     // Do something with err